Financial Requirements For Dependent Visas: A Detailed Guide

 • Additional Expenses: Include costs for initial settling-in or language courses if required.

-Special Considerations for Financial Requirements
+Special Considerations For Financial Requirements

 1. Dependents of International Students